hustcer/nushell.github.io/.ebook-pub/commands/char.md

 ## Parameters

-- `character`: the name of the character to output
+- `character`: The name of the character to output.
-- `...rest`: multiple Unicode bytes
+- `...rest`: Multiple Unicode bytes.
 - `--list`: List all supported character names
 - `--unicode`: Unicode string i.e. 1f378
 - `--integer`: Create a codepoint from an integer